 Elena Sabinson| PhD DEA

-is a PhD student at Cornell in the department of Design + Environmental Analysis.
-Elena received her MS in Interior Architecture & Design from Drexel University and a BA from Binghamton University, where she studied Philosophy and Creative Writing.
-Her research draws from all of these experiences by focusing on spatial factors within the environment, and a desire to learn more about how we can use fiction and theory in tandem as platforms for good design.
+is a PhD student at Cornell in Design + Environmental Analysis.
+At Drexel University, where Elena received her MS in Interior Design, Elena was an Assistatn Teaching Professor.
+Prior to grad school at Drexel, Elena earned a BA from Binghamton University, where she studied Philosophy and Creative Writing.
 Elena is particularly fascinated with emerging technologies and how to implement these new interactions so that they increase empathy.
 She hopes to contribute to a new ethical landscape of human robot interaction (HRI), and explore the use of biological materials and digital design practices in creative and innovative ways.

 Carlos Araujo de Aguiar | PhD DEA is a Ph.D. student at Cornell in Design + Environmental Analysis from Rio de Janeiro.
 Prior to Cornell, Carlos earned a master of computational design at University of Washington.
 Carlos is exploring how distributed, responsive systems can foster place attachment in human inhabitants.
 In the lab, his research focuses on EnAct, a responsive, cyber-physical, urban public space accommodating (especially) elders.
 Carlos is also contributing to the development of the home+ project enabling aging in place, such that his broader aim is to make a more capacious living environment for older people both inside and outside their homes.
 When not in the lab, Carlos enjoys reading science fiction novels and practicing yoga and meditation.